 A guided viewing of our special exhibition on Scotland’s oldest synagogue and the people who built it, on display in the Function Room.

-For more information about all of the above options
+For full information about all visit options:

 Book a School Visit